-The state's accountability system recognizes options for a student to pursue an industry certification, especially in the state's high-demand industries; engage in an approved cooperative education experience, internship or registered apprenticeship; or earn dual and/or articulated credit in approved career and technical education courses while still in high school.
+The state's accountability system recognizes options for a student to pursue an industry certification, especially in the state's high-demand industries; engage in an approved registered apprenticeship; or earn dual and/or articulated credit in approved career and technical education courses while still in high school.
 Opportunities such as the Dual Credit Scholarship and the Work Ready Kentucky Scholarship have made it possible for high school students to earn multiple college credits at no cost +before even completing high school.